jodal/comics/docs/webservice.rst

 The web service is only available for users with an active user account on the *comics* instance.
 The user must authenticate himself using the same secret key as is used to access comic feeds.
+The key can be found in the account section of the *comics* instance.

 The secret key can be provided in one of two ways:

 - Using a HTTP GET parameter named ``key``, i.e. as part of the URL.
 Example::